bluurryy/cargo-insert-docs/README.md

 cargo install cargo-insert-docs
 ```

 Inserting crate documentation into the `README.md` requires a nightly toolchain to be installed.
 See [Compatibility](#compatibility).
-Inserting the feature documentation into the crate or compiling `cargo-insert-docs` does not require a nightly toolchain.
+The active toolchain does not need to be nightly.
+Inserting the feature documentation into the crate and compiling `cargo-insert-docs` itself does not require a nightly toolchain.

 ```sh
 rustup install nightly --profile minimal